Learning through Doing

 During airborne surveys of California in 2016-2017, NASA’s AVIRIS-NG instrument detected a number of leaks in low-pressure natural gas pipelines in neighborhoods and other populated areas.
 In each case, data (methane plume images and coordinates) was shared with the relevant gas utility, which promptly dispatched technicians to the location where they quickly verified and repaired the leaks.
 Many urban areas have thousands of miles of natural gas distribution pipelines that are currently difficult to survey more often than annually.
 This illustrates the value of remote sensing in helping alert utilities to potentially hazardous leaks.
 This example is from a gas leak in a neighborhood in the Los Angeles basin.
 We have detected and reported similar leaks in other parts of California, New Mexico and Salt Lake City.

 Oil well leak detection and repair

-In Summer and Fall of 2020, our team analyzed AVIRIS-NG and GAO data to detect a number of leaks at oil and gas production sides in the southern San Joaquin Valley in California.
+In Summer and Fall of 2020, AVIRIS-NG and GAO data identified a number of leaks at oil and gas production sides in the southern San Joaquin Valley in California.
 In each case, data (methane plume images and coordinates) was shared with the relevant operator, which dispatched technicians to the location to confirm and in some cases repair leaks.
 In the video, methane plumes observed at the same site over several days indicate a persistent leak near an oil production site.
 The plume is changing direction with the prevailing wind.

 Informing landfill gas management

 In initial AVIRIS-NG airborne surveys of California in 2016, some very strong methane emissions were detected at a subset of landfills across the state.
-We shared our plume images and coordinates with some of the facility operators and local enforcement agencies.
+Plume images and coordinates were shared with some of the facility operators and local enforcement agencies.

 Power plant leak detection and repair

-In Summer of 2020, our team analyzed AVIRIS-NG aircraft data to identify a persistent methane leak at a natural gas fired power plant in Los Angeles.
+In Summer of 2020, AVIRIS-NG aircraft data identified a persistent methane leak at a natural gas fired power plant in Los Angeles.
 The operator was notified and confirmed the leak.
 The operator subsequently reported that leak repairs began in early September, and we can see the impact on the methane plume in the last two images of the video below.